jgerbert/tumbleweeds/readme.md

-# Tumbleweeds Game
+# Tumbleweeds: A Whirlwind Adventure Awaits!
+Let's get ready to tumble!!
 A unique and engaging 2D physics-based game where players control paddles to interact with a tumbleweed in a dynamic environment.

+Embark on a whimsical journey in 'Tumbleweeds,' a unique 2D physics-based adventure where strategy meets chaos.
+Control paddles to navigate a tumbleweed through dynamic environments, mastering the unpredictable forces of wind and physics in this captivating, ever-evolving challenge.

 ## Table of Contents
 1. [Game Features](#game-features)